The History of Men's Fisherman's Jumpers

 With Picasso, Andy Warhol and Marlon Brando all being diehard fans of this contemporary jumper, there are endless visual references for when you’re in a styling pickle.

-British Wool Fisherman’s Cable
+British Wool Shooting Jumper

-With the traditional honeycomb pattern symbolizing a hard-working bee, the complex basket stitch a nod to a plentiful catch and the cable in anticipation of a safe journey, decades of craftsmanship is still apparent throughout.
+With the traditional honeycomb pattern symbolising a hard-working bee, the complex basket stitch a nod to a plentiful catch and the cable in anticipation of a safe journey, decades of craftsmanship is still apparent throughout.